-The evaluation will consist of a desk review of relevant project documents and reports related to the planned evaluation and of the GEFs.
-The expert will then conduct focused group discussions, meetings, and interviews with the Project Director and other partners on topics and issues that relate to the implementation and impact of the project.
+The evaluation will consist of a desk review of relevant project documents and reports related to the planned evaluation and of the GEFs including but not limited to project periodic reports, phase 1 evaluation report, technical reports/documents etc. The expert will then conduct focused group discussions, meetings, and interviews with the relevant personalities, stakeholders and other partners on topics and issues that relate to the implementation and impact of the project.
 The Expert is expected to become well versed as to the objectives, historical developments, institutional and management mechanisms, project activities and already documented "lessons learned" of the project.
 Information will be gathered through document review, group and individual interviews and site visits.
 More specifically, the evaluation will be based on the following sources of information:

-- Review of documents related to the project such as project document, quarterly and annual progress reports, other activity/component specific deliverables, reports and evaluation, if there are any, etc. - Structured interview with knowledgeable parties, i.e., Project Director, Project Personnel, Sub-Contracting Parties/Entities, National Consultants, UNDP Country Office Counterparts, members of the Project Steering Committee/s, Community-Based/Peoples Organization/s, Project Beneficiaries or grantees, etc. - A number of visits to various pilot project sites, if feasible.
-The site visits should be discussed with the Project Coordinator and UNDP.
+- Review of documents related to the project such as project document, quarterly and annual progress reports, other activity/component specific deliverables, reports and evaluation, if there are any, etc. - Structured interview with knowledgeable parties, i.e., Project Director, Project Personnel, Sub-Contracting Parties/Entities, National Consultants, UNDP Country Office Counterparts, members of the Project Steering Committee/s/ Project Board, Community-Based/Peoples Organization/s, Project Beneficiaries, etc. - A number of visits to project sites, if feasible.
+The site visits should be discussed with the PAWB and UNDP.